Paris: Avoid the 8 Biggest Scams and Rip-Offs

 Identity theft through public Wi-Fi

 Sure, public Wi-Fi is super convenient, especially when you're wandering around Paris.
-But it's also a playground for identity thieves, especially around tourist zones.
+But it's also a playground for identity thieves, especially around tourist zones in Paris.

 Always double-check you're connecting to the real deal.
 Look for signs with the official Wi-Fi name or ask someone who works there.
-Easy peasy.
+And, it’s a good idea to get a VPN.

-Oh, and maybe hold off on accessing your bank account while sipping that overpriced latte.
+Oh, and maybe hold off on accessing your bank account while out and about.
 Save the sensitive stuff for when you're on a secure connection.
-Trust me, your future self will thank you.

 04—